Software Detailed Design Phase

 - Data schema diagrams that layout the tables and relational data model

-- Third-party controls that PCA may wish to use in developing the application
+- Third-party controls that PCApps may wish to use in developing the application

 - Low level functional specifications for tricky or more complex areas of the application